The Upmarket Move to $147K: Shift to Higher-Value Clients for $90K–$100K Operators

 Enterprise clients need less hand-holding than SMB clients.

-Here’s the generic framework Katrina used—adapted for your business.
+Here’s the framework Katrina used—adapted for your business.

 Phase 1: Client Profile Analysis (identify who to keep, who to replace)